 Sections of the existing timber seat edge will be refurbished, to retain the divide between the open grass and playspace.
 The existing picnic tables will remain, plus an additional table with three benches, a 1.8m square platform seat and four new park seats will replace the existing two.
 The existing concrete footpaths will remain and all three entries will be gated.

 A new timber post and steel panel fence will freshen the parks presentation and if budget allows the black chain mesh fence on the lane way to the north will be relocated to the other side of the trees, to maximise the open grass area.

 Although the basket ball 1/2 court received general support from the local community, unfortunately it has been removed from the scope due to the proximity to neighbours and concerns regarding noise and late night use.
 Similarly, the barbecue has not been included due to a mixed response from local residents, mainly expressing the desire to retain the local park status rather than attract more users.
 The herb boxes have not been included due to maintenance concerns.

-The total budget for the park upgrade is $125,000 and will be managed by Council's Open Space Design and Development Unit
+The total budget for the park upgrade was $125,000 and was managed by Council's Open Space Design and Development Unit.

 - August 2016 - consultation and revision of draft concept